 Needless to say, in 2018 UiPath proved to early investors that it was more than just a winning horse.
 “Two and a half years ago, when we invested, the company consisted of 12 people huddled together in an apartment in Bucharest.
 There was still no product presentation and no company deck.
 Commercial model and pricing were still to be tested with clients,” recalls Dan Lupu, partner at Earlybird Venture Capital, the largest Venture Capital Fund for Emerging Europe, in a March 2018 blog post.
 “In hindsight, after two large funding rounds in quick succession, the decision to invest in UiPath back at the seed stage now seems obvious… Tell that to the long list of smart investors that turned down our offer to become part of the syndicate and co-invest with us.”

 That privileged category includes Marius Ghenea, partner at 3TS Capital, one of the region’s most important investment funds, who dubbed UiPath “the one that got away.”
-He tells BR, “Of course I wish I had invested in the start-up, and furthermore, I was in discussions with Daniel, the co-founder, and the other VCs for the first round, but did not finalize the investment at that time.
+He tells BR: “of course I wish I had invested in the start-up, and furthermore, I was in discussions with Daniel, the co-founder, and the other VCs for the first round, but did not finalize the investment at that time.
 But one cannot make every investment.”
 Ghenea adds, “Besides, UiPath had very good and smart investors.
 I respect very much the activity of the VCs involved there, and the results are visible.
 Then again, in retrospect it is always a lot easier to determine which investments a VC should have made, when one sees the results.”
-Moreover, the valuation “is excellent news for the company and its founders and shareholders and great news for the Romanian tech ecosystem, as something like that has almost never happened in the region,” he adds, except for, “LogMeIn from Hungary, a few years back, a company with the initial investment provided by 3TS Capital.”
+Moreover, in his view, the USD 1 billion valuation “is excellent news for the company and its founders and shareholders and great news for the Romanian tech ecosystem, as something like that has almost never happened in the region,” he adds.

 From Romanian start-up to global player